 Students should register with our system CAREERLink, and indicate their career interests in their profile and opt into Career Interest Groups.
 We will then send targeted notifications of events and opportunities, such as alumni information, networking events, information sessions hosted by employers, employer receptions/programs, interview and resume resources, along with targeted internships and post grad opportunities.

-We can supply annual reports, company literature and profiles, videotapes, and brochures supplied by organizations that recruit on campus help student’s research employers and prepare for interviews.
+We can supply annual reports, company overviews and any information supplied by organizations that engage with the Career Center to help students research employers and prepare for interviews.
 We can also connect you directly with a company.
 If you are interested in learning more about our employer and alumni connections, we will be happy to assist you!
 For customized job and internship landing reports for your department please contact Scott McIntosh.

 Handling Inquiries from Employers

 Faculty members may receive phone calls from employers requesting names of top students in their fields.
 It is important to maintain a fair and equitable process for all students.

 The Career Center at Washington University follows NACE’s Guide to Ethical and Legal Standards in Student Hiring.
 If you receive an inquiry from an employer, please let us know.
 In addition to referrals, our team will post the job to our website so all eligible students have the opportunity to apply.

 Do you have a career-related event coming up?
 The Career Center is happy to add your career-related event to our student newsletters and calendar.
 To request an event listing, please contact Scott McIntosh.